Happy couple relaxes in pool at oceanfront hotel

 Flexible travel credit cards

-Flexible travel credit cards let you accrue points or miles in the card issuer’s rewards program.
-The rules, requirements, and value of your points and miles can differ depending on the program and redemption options.
+Flexible travel credit cards let you earn points or miles in the card issuer’s rewards program.
+The rules, requirements, and value of your points and miles can differ depending on the card membership program and redemption options.

 Did you know?

-With flexible travel cards, your rewards are tied to your credit card account, which means you could lose your rewards if you close your card.
-Some rewards may also expire if you don’t use them by a set time.
+Flexible travel cards rewards are tied to your credit card account.
+You could lose your rewards if you close your account, or they may expire if you don’t use them in time.
 At Discover®, your rewards never expire.1

 Co-branded travel credit cards